I still know it's you! On Challenges in Anonymizing Source Code: Code Anonymity

 In practice, attribution methods typically return the author associated with maximum confidence, that is, $\argmax \attr(\prg)$.
 However, all current approaches for learning-based attribution provide a measure of confidence, such as the class probabilities returned by a random forest or a neural network \citep{IslHarLiuNar+15, AbuAbuMohNya+18, AlsDauHarMan+17}.
 Consequently, they all fit our generic definition of $\attr$.
 As an example, in \autoref{fig:illustrate-mis} the attribution method $\attr$ returns the confidence vector $\attr(\bar{\prg}) = (0.6,0.7,0.1,0.1)$.

 As antagonist to the attribution method in our analysis, we introduce a generic \emph{anonymization method}

 where the anonymized program $\tilde{\prg}$ is semantically equivalent to $\prg$ but possess properties that obstruct the attribution.
 Without loss of generality, we assume that the anonymization remains in the set $\prgs$ of valid programs.
 For example, $\prgs$ could be defined as all programs that solve a particular task, and thus any semantic-preserving transformation remains within this set.
-In \autoref{fig:illustrate-anon}, the anonymization method $\anon$ changes the attribution, so that we have $\attr(\anon(\prg)) = (0.25,0.25,0.25,0.25)$.
+In \autoref{fig:illustrate-anon}, the anonymization method $\anonym$ changes the attribution, so that we have $\attr(\anonym(\prg)) = (0.25,0.25,0.25,0.25)$.

-Note that we do not explicitly model the feature types and learning algorithms within $\attr$ or the code transformations performed by $\anon$ at this point.
-The reason is that in a realistic scenario, we are typically not aware of the employed attribution method and thus an analysis of the underlying feature space and the impact of code transformations on the features cannot be anticipated by the defender.
+Note that we do not explicitly model the feature types and learning algorithms within $\attr$ or the code transformations performed by $\anonym$ at this point.
+In a our threat model, the defender is not aware of the employed attribution method and thus an analysis of the underlying feature space and the impact of code transformations on the features cannot be anticipated.